Akhileshwar-K/NSW-Electoral-Expenditure-Analytics/README.md

 - Examine expenditure distribution across categories
 - Identify anomalies and the impact of high-value transactions
 - Develop an interactive Power BI dashboard for stakeholder exploration
-- Forecast future expenditure trends using historical data
+- Explore opportunities for predictive modelling of expenditure trends

 ## Technologies Used